wp-plugins/ptengine-real-time-web-analytics-and-heatmap/readme.txt

  == Frequently Asked Questions ==

-**Do I need an account for using Ptengine?
+ Q.Do I need an account for using Ptengine?

  Yes.
 And the registration process is very simple and you can finish it at your website.
 After you successfully install the Plugin, please follow the instructions in Ptengine Settings to create an account.

-**How to create a profile?
+ Q.How to create a profile?

  To start tracking your website, you need to set up a profile in Ptengine.
 Please go to Ptengine Settings and follow the instructions.
 If you already have a profile, you can add it to your account.

-**How to see more functions of Ptengine, like HeatMap?
+ Q.How to see more functions of Ptengine, like HeatMap?

  To use other features of Ptengine, please go to Ptengine's official website www.ptengine.com.
 There you can find more detailed information and use more advanced features.
 The account is the same as the one you use on your wordpress site.

-**What should I do if the code implementation failed?
+ Q.What should I do if the code implementation failed?

  If the auto-implementation is failed when you are creating a profile, please follow the steps on Ptengine Settings to implement the code manually on your website.

-**How do I stop Ptengine from tracking my website?
+ Q.How do I stop Ptengine from tracking my website?

  If you don't want Ptengine to track your website stats, please go to the Plugin section in WordPress and disable Ptengine.
 If you don't want to use Ptengine anymore, you can delete the plugin in the plugin section.

-**How to restart Ptengine Plugin once I have disabled it?
+ Q.How to restart Ptengine Plugin once I have disabled it?

  If Ptengine is still installed but disabled: go to the Plugin section in WordPress to enable Ptengine.
 However, if you have deleted Ptengine, you'll need to re-install the plugin.